justin0979/algorithms_js_rs_cpp/README.md

 All problems will have a javascript solution.
 Most will have C++ and Rust solutions as I make my way through each problem.
-I will work to solve every problem with Rust and C++.
+I will eventually try to solve every problem with Rust and C++ also.

 These solutions will only match the courses solutions if I just happen to solve the problems in the same manner.

 I have been mostly studying Rust these past several months, so the naming conventions may favor Rust's style.
 I will try to keep the naming conventions the same in each language.